jiayizhg/Spring4JUnitTesting/README.md

 # Spring4JUnitTesting
-A Spring 4 MVC application for task management | Unit testing with JUnit and Mockito
+* A Maven + Spring 4 +  Hibernate + MySql application for task management
+* Implement unit testing with JUnit 5 and Mockito

 Table of Contents
 =================